czyys/dustforceguide/README.md

 You also have to keep these windows in mind when you start holding the opposite direction but don’t want to reverse your attack.
 This concerns heavy attacks in particular.

-You can't switch from backlights to forward light or heavy attacks when mashing the attacks key.
+You can't switch from backlights to forward light or heavy attacks when mashing the attacks.
 Once you input a backlight you have to wait for its animation to finish (or cancel it early - see <a href="https://github.com/czyys/dustforceguide#canceling-recovery-animations-of-attacks">Canceling recovery animations of attacks</a>) to be able to do a forward attack.

 When you want to do a backheavy while moving forward in the air, it’s important to not hold the back direction for too long or you’re going to lose a big chunk of your speed.
 However if you still have an aircharge, you can dash, then backheavy.
 It should be much easier to keep your speed this way as dashing locks your momentum for a bit giving you time to input the back direction.